• SAS Events

 II.
 ADMISSION TO THE DEPARTMENT

-Applicants are admitted to the Ph.D. program for entry only in the fall semester.
+Applicants are admitted to the Ph.D. program for entry in the fall semester.
 The admission process is highly competitive.
 Consult the Sociology Department webpage for application deadlines.
-Members of the Graduate Admissions Committee evaluate all applications for entry into the graduate program.
-Funding and admission decisions are based on undergraduate grades, letters of recommendation, a writing sample, research experience, a personal statement (most important), and a demonstration of basic college-level competence in math or statistics.
-GRE scores are no longer required but may be submitted.
-International students without a four-year Bachelor’s degree from a U.S. institution or other higher education institutions where English is the language of instruction, MUST submit scores from the Test of English as a Foreign Language (TOEFL) exam or, otherwise demonstrate English language proficiency.
+Members of the Graduate Admissions Committee, made up of tenured and tenure-track faculty and chaired by the Graduate Program Director (GPD), evaluate all applications.
+Funding and admission decisions are based on undergraduate grades, letters of recommendation, a writing sample, research experience, a demonstration of basic college-level competence in math or statistics, and, most importantly, a personal statement that outlines the applicant’s research goals.
+GRE scores are no longer required but may nevertheless still be submitted.

 < Previous Section: I. About the Program | Next Section: III.
 Financial Aid >